llschall/llschall/README.md

 - 📫 How to reach me: llschall@gmx.com

 This is my github account dedicated to my free time projects and experimentations.
-My profesionnal account is @laurentschall
+My professional account is @laurentschall

 <!---
 llschall/llschall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.